kusl/MyAdventure/README.md

 dotnet test
 ```

-All tests (unit, integration, UI) are designed to run fast after every change.
-No external services or emulators required.
+All tests (unit, integration, UI/ViewModel) are designed to run fast after every change.
+No external services, emulators, or running applications are required — the test suite is fully headless.

 ---